Motorcycle Accident Lawyers Wichita Kansas

 D. Rules of the Road

 Kansas prohibits lane splitting.
 However, it the law allow operating two motorcycles abreast in the same traffic lane.
 Safety inspections are required by law and are randomly selected.
 There is no restriction on passenger age.

 If you have additional questions about the rules of the road in Kansas, contact us.
-Larry Wall and Tina Huntington are adept at assessing the full extent of damage an injury has caused and will work together on your case.
-This means you will get four eyes, two hearts and two minds for the price of one lawyer.
-They will together apply their skill and experience in motorcycle accident law to help you pursue full and fair compensation for the losses you have suffered.
+Larry Wall is adept at assessing the full extent of damage an injury has caused.
+He will apply his skill and experience in motorcycle accident law to help you pursue full and fair compensation for the losses you have suffered.

-Call Wall Huntington Law Firm at 316-265-6000 or contact us online today to receive a free consultation.
+Call Larry Wall Trial Law at 316-265-6000 or contact us online today to receive a free consultation.